-A/E project manager / cCoordinator: An experienced and licensed architect or engineer who has overall responsibility for the planning, design, coordination of all disciplines, quality assurance, and deliver of the A/E services to the University.
-Note: A Principal of the A/E firm may perform this function, especially in a small firm.
-In larger firms a Principal, Associate or similarly "titled" person of the A/E firm may be assigned this responsibility.
-Regardless of title, the function is the same and the marked-up rate should be comparable to project managers of other firms in Virginia.
+A/E project manager: An experienced and licensed architect or engineer who has overall responsibility for the planning, design, coordination of all disciplines, quality assurance, and deliver of the A/E services to the University.

 Architect (Professional): A registered and licensed architect who has the knowledge, skills and experience to perform all architectural services required for the project and who is qualified to be in "responsible charge" of the architectural aspects of the project.